uduvudu/uv-context/README.md

 If there are no conflicts, the RDFa Initial Context list will get updated on each release.
 In case of conflicts they will be resolved in the next MAJOR version where the RDFa Core Initial Context wins over Uduvudu prefixes.

-The RDFa prefixes get sourced automatically, other prefixes are maintained in a Turtle file in this repository.
+The RDFa prefixes get sourced automatically; other prefixes are maintained in a Turtle file in this repository.

 ## History
 * 0.0.1: Initial version with base prefixes